XGraph-Team/Fusion-GAN/README.md

 *.pkl is pre-processed files of music, but they cannot be recovered into original music

 # Use your own training data
-Please see `midi_io.py` in which there are functions for converting between MIDI and number sequences Then, update the data path at `main` function of `fusion_gan.py`
+Please see `midi_io.py` in which there are functions for converting between MIDI and number sequences.
+Then, update the data path at `main` function of `fusion_gan.py`